yoon-hyewon/openai/README.md

 - **Korean-to-English Translation**: Translates Korean text into English for academic writing.
 - **Chain-of-Thought Reasoning**: Provides detailed answers to questions using a step-by-step reasoning process.

-This project uses OpenAI's GPT-3.5-turbo and GPT-4 models and is compatible with OpenAI Python package version 0.28.0.
+This project uses OpenAI's GPT-4 models and is compatible with OpenAI Python package version 0.28.0.

 ## Requirements